 You went to the store to pick up the hottest new phone on the market.
 The associate at the store tried to sell you a tempered glass vs plastic screen protector for iPhone or android to go with it and probably showed you their entire selection.
 But, you left without one.

 There were too many choices at the store, or maybe you just didn’t want to spend store prices for one.
 Whatever your reason, now you’re looking on the internet to find the best screen protector for that new phone.
 The choice you have to make now is between a tempered glass or a plastic screen protector.

 Now, how do you know which one to pick?
 Well, there are really only two major types to choose from.
 You can either get a screen protector made of tempered glass or a plastic one.
 Which sounds safer to you?

 Let’s go through the Pros and Cons of tempered glass vs plastic screen protectors, and hopefully, you’ll feel a little more forewarned, and thus a bit more well-armed for making this decision for yourself.

 Plastic Screen Protector

 It’s all-too-common to see cracked LCD screens or touch screens not working these days.
 The most common screen protector you’ll find is a plastic one.
 Much like any other product, there are pros and cons to these plastic screen protectors.

-- Plastic screen protectors do help to extend the longevity of your device.
+- Plastic screen protectors is necessary and help to extend the longevity of your device.
 Evidence collected from laboratory tests performed by manufacturers and third parties shows that plastic screen protectors have and can defend against scratching, cracking resulting from dropping, and may even withstand the force of a hammer strike.

 - Plastic screen protectors are also reusable, which is a total plus.
 If you ever need to transfer your screen protector, you can remove the plastic shield, store it, and use it again later on another phone.
 This ease of removability also means that you’ll be able to upgrade at any time.